sswahn/bind/README.md

 ### Current State
 `context`

-Provides a shallow copy of the bound state.
+Provides a clone of the current bound state.

 Usage:
 ```javascript